"Got Health?" Talks

 Please join us to learn more about many interesting health topics.
 If you can't attend, the talks are streamed live by the Central Library, so you can tune in on Facebook for the live broadcast or view the video later.

 GOT HEALTH?
-TALK - Got Health is taking a summer recess during July and August, and will resume in September.
+TALKS - Got Health is taking a summer recess during July and August, and will resume in September.
 Please check back for more information on our September talk.
-Information on past talks can be found below.

 Fall 2017 Got Health?
 Series